2010 Workshops & Retreats

 With wilderness as our primary teacher, we’ll explore the way of nature, discovering as contemporary humans what it means to walk this pathless path.
 Hiking the wilderness trails of Big Sur, we’ll balance the days between walking and quiet contemplation, active awareness exercises and simply being.
 As seekers immersing ourselves in the natural world, we’ll also read and share the ancient and ecstatic voices of prose and poetic imagination.
 This wisdom passed through the ages deepens our intimate connection to ourselves, each other, and our wild nature.

 The workshop includes day-hikes (3-6 miles) into the Big Sur backcountry.
 Indoor sessions will include an eclectic mix of informal sharing, awareness practice, and more poems of the wild.
 Previous wilderness experience is not necessary, although participants should be prepared for some vigorous physical activity.
-Further information will be sent upon registration.
+Further information and a waiver will be sent upon registration.

 ($20 park-entrance fees paid directly to the leader)